Ipswich singer-songwriter talks singing, pulling sickies and mental health

 After some time away, Bessie released a song in the spring of 2017, giving her the confidence to get back to playing live.

-The brake allowed her to concentrate on her own health making her more equipped to play live when she returned.
+The break allowed her to concentrate on her own health making her more equipped to play live when she returned.

 “When I had a break I was also signed off work with depression and anxiety and spent a lot of time with myself.
 I practised mindfulness and did yoga and walked a lot.
 I made this conscious effort to better myself and that made it easier to perform.